They began construction of a new mainline, stretching from Valparasio, Nebraska to the Nebraska/Kansas state line near Marysville, Kansas.

 This beautiful Quadrangular Through Truss Bridge the highlight of the Homestead Trail, which will eventually connect Lincoln to Marysville, Kansas.

 In addition, the bridge was originally built with trestle approach spans.
-These were replaced with a I-Beam approach at some point, likely around 1950.
+These were replaced with a I-Beam approach in 1958.

 The bridge is a single riveted Quadrangular Through Truss.
-It is approached by those I-Beam Spans and is set onto concrete substructures.
+It is approached by those I-Beam Spans and is set onto concrete and steel pile substructures.

 The portal bracing is similar to the Union Pacific Bridge in Lincoln.